-Every business proprietor and service provider, every employer and workplace manager, everyone who owns or occupies land or buildings must take all reasonable steps to minimize the risk of COVID-19 transmission among their employees, patrons and visitors, and must comply with all directives and guidelines from WorkSafeNB and the Chief Medical Health Officer of Health relevant to COVID-19 transmission.
+Every business proprietor and service provider, every employer and workplace manager, everyone who owns or occupies land or buildings must take all reasonable steps to minimize the risk of COVID-19 transmission among their employees, patrons and visitors, and familiarize themselves with and must comply with all directives and guidelines from WorkSafeNB and the Chief Medical Health Officer of Health relevant to COVID-19 transmission.

 Please refer to the Regulated Industries Information below for how this impacts your specific industry.